Holidays in Japanese Companies: What to Expect

 Know Your Legal Rights – Mandated Holidays 【法定休暇（Houtei-kyuuka)】

 As the title suggests, these are holidays that every company is legally required to provide to their employees.
-Holidays that fall under category, in addition to National Public Holidays include:
+Holidays that fall under the category, in addition to National Public Holidays include:

 Under this holiday, employers are required to provide women who experience difficult or painful monthly cycles the day off, or however much she needs in order to recuperate well enough to go back to work.

 While pregnant, a woman can request holidays of up to 6 weeks (14 weeks if pregnant with more than 1 child).
 This allows women enough time to adequately prepare for the birth of their child.
-After childbirth, a compulsory 8-week maternity leave is given, however if a mother chooses to go back to work after 6 weeks of rest, a doctor’s permission must be acquired.
+After childbirth, compulsory 8-week maternity leave is given, however, if a mother chooses to go back to work after 6 weeks of rest, a doctor’s permission must be acquired.

 After the birth of a new child, both parents are allowed to apply for child-care leave.
 The initial application is for the period between the child’s birth up to their first birthday.
 After this period, further extensions can be requested up to the child’s second birthday, provided that the child has not been admitted into a nursery.